 In this process, they learn to deal with their issues lifelong.

-8. Spend time in sports activities:
+9. Establish Traditions and Spend time in sports activities:

 Fun time is the best time to connect with your children.
 And playing is high fun activity.
 While playing with children has many benefits, the best part of it is to know them better.
 It helps parents to understand children’s emotional and psychological state of mind.